smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 !@

 ### Showing the OEM Logo
 The default lock screen handles retrieving and setting the OEM logo from head units that support this feature.
-This feature can disabled on the default lock screen by setting `showDeviceLogo` to false.
+This feature can be disabled on the default lock screen by setting `showDeviceLogo` to false.

 @![iOS]
 ##### Objective-C